rebecca1230/IntrotoIM/midtermProject/journal.md

 ## March 3 Wednesday
 Today, I did the following:
-1. Reviewed codes.
-2. Optimized the program.
+1. Optimized the program.
+2. Imported image of the paddles.
+3. Discarded using PVector and adjusted the collision function to give the puck right angles to bounce off.
+4. Enhanced aesthetic.